day-katy/bank_tech_test/README.md

 12/03/2021 || || 1000.00 || 400.00
 ```

+## Planning

+I'll need:

+- a method for depositing money
+- a method for withdrawing money
+- a way of keeping track of what the current balance is
+- a way of keeping track of all of the transactions, to be printed out with the statement
+- a method for printing the full bank statement

 ## Edge Cases

 What happens when a bank account goes below 0?
 Is there an overdraft limit?